If your question isn't answered below, email the Editor-in-Chief. Questions are usually answered within 24 hours.

 No. You must be a member in good standing at the time your manuscript is accepted to take advantage of the free color benefit.
 Note that processing a membership application can take a few weeks, so send in your application well before your paper is at the acceptance stage.

-- Why isn't the Journal of Neurophysiology an open access journal?
+- Is the Journal of Neurophysiology an open access journal?

 - How long does it take to publish my manuscript after it is accepted?